- Accreditation: Institution of Chemical Engineers

 Why this course?

-If you wish to study for an MEng in Chemical Engineering you must first complete the BEng (Honours) degree.
+If you wish to study for an MEng in Chemical Engineering you must first complete the three year BEng (Honours) degree.
 The MEng is considered to be an integrated first degree made up of the BEng curriculum and an additional year of full-time study (two years by part-time distance learning).

 - you attend full-time classes for 12 weeks (semester 1) then return to your workplace to complete the final project (semester 2)